minqiaowang/on-premise-adg/set-primary-standby/set-primary-standby.md

 2. Configure prompt-less ssh from the primary to the standby.

-     - From primary side, generate the ssh key, and cat the public key, copy all the content in the id_rsa.pub
+     - From the primary side, generate the ssh key, and cat the public key, copy all the content in the id_rsa.pub

      ```
      [oracle@primary ~]$ ssh-keygen -t rsa